davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-30-kona-diaries-2015-day-6-bbq-tuesday.md

 I recall that there would be a bit of a climb but I hadn't planned for this - over 13 miles at an average gradient of 4.3%.
 Nothing too steep but it does grind on a bit.

-To behonest I felt so bad I had to stop when I saw a sign that said 'Healing Horse'.
+To be honest I felt so bad I had to stop when I saw a sign that said 'Healing Horse'.

 ![](/images/2015/20150929-0073582.jpg)